Jüri Ratas's second cabinet: Resignation of Marti Kuusik

 The following morning after the elections, EKRE's proposed new Minister of Foreign Trade and Information Technology, Marti Kuusik was caught by the police speeding (74 km/h in 50 km/h zone) and driving under the influence.
 Both prime minister Jüri Ratas, and EKRE stated that they do not see this as a reason to replace Kuusik.

 On 29 April 2019, reports emerged of alleged history of Kuusik's domestic violence including breaking his wife's arm bone twice.
 Kuusik denied the accusations.
 Following the emergency meeting with Kuusik and EKRE's delegation, Ratas decided that there is no need to replace Kuusik and that he can take the oath of office.
 Before Kuusik took the oath, president Kaljulaid left the room, leaving Kuusik to bow for the empty seat.
 Kaljulaid promised to be the first to apologize to Kuusik should the accusations not be true.

 On the same day, a criminal investigation was launched to determine whether the accusations were true.
-On 30 April 2019 the Director General of the Police and the Prosecutor General gave Ratas an overview of the collected evidence after which Ratas handed over Kuusk's letter of resignation to the President.
-Kuusk denied all the accusations, reasoning that he only resigned to ensure the stability of the government and to protect his family while focusing on disproving the accusations.
+On 30 April 2019 the Director General of the Police and the Prosecutor General gave Ratas an overview of the collected evidence after which Ratas handed over Kuusik's letter of resignation to the President.
+Kuusik denied all the accusations, reasoning that he only resigned to ensure the stability of the government and to protect his family while focusing on disproving the accusations.
 EKRE party chairman Mart Helme heavily criticized the ousting of Kuusik, calling it a "witch hunt".

 Afterwards, EKRE struggled to find a nominee, with a number of people declining the offer.
-Finally, two weeks after Kuusik's resignation.
-Kert Kingo was appointed as a replacement for Kuusik.
+Finally, two weeks after Kuusik's resignation, Kert Kingo was appointed as a replacement for Kuusik.